-Upon arrival at the Cave Lodge, I knew that the small hassle to find this remote place in the wilderness of the Pang Mapha district was well worth it.
+Upon arrival at the Cave Lodge in Thailand, I knew that the small hassle to find this remote place in the wilderness of the Pang Mapha district was well worth it.
 I walked onto the main patio and was immediately transported back in time to the summer camp of my youth.

 Backpackers lounged in hammocks and chatted.

 There was even the far-off sound of kids singing Auld Lang Syne:

 “Should Old Acquaintance be forgot,

 and never thought upon…”